|

 Q: What kind of software is WinJail?

-beginning from IIS and ending with MS Outlook or MS IE.
+starting with IIS and ending with MS Outlook or MS IE.

 Q: How to send you a bug report?